Note: This article’s statistics come from third-party sources and do not represent the opinions of this website.

 3. What should you do if you do hit a deer?

 Even if you try to avoid hitting a deer, accidents do happen.
 If you do hit a deer, try to move your car to a safer place and turn on your hazard lights.
 You do not want to have your car in a place where another car can hit it.
-Then, call the police (non-emergency) and inform them what happened.
+Then, call the police (unless it’s an emergency) and inform them what happened.
 You can let them know if you are hurt and if other services are required.
 The police can also contact animal control services.
 Next, do not get too close to the deer if it is still alive.
 The deer will be in shock and might try to bolt or kick.
 Deer in this state can be very strong and dangerous to you.
 (Drivers Ed)

 4. If the deer is still alive after it gets hit, what will happen to it?

 Most deer will be euthanized after they get hit because there will be too much damage.
 This is the sad reality of the situation.
 The struck deer suffer from broken legs, a damaged spine, or internal injuries that will cause the deer’s death.
 Those deer will not survive in the wild, and it is more humane for animal control to put them down painlessly.
 However, some lucky deer are not seriously hurt in the accident, and they might be able to survive on their own.
 (Hearts Afire)